 The Pentecostals did quite well for a while, replaced by Seventh Day Adventists, Jehovah’s Witnesses, Branch Davidians and other newer and more esoteric sects.
 Non-Christian parts of the globe have adapted better, especially if they have a Buddhist or Hindu background, although the Zoroastrians also had their day in the sun.
-The Madhi came back (twice), the Messiah appeared (seven times), and the Second Coming is on its 17thiteration.
+The Madhi came back (twice), the Messiah appeared (seven times), and the Second Coming is on its 17th iteration.

 Alas, this religious awakening has fallen rather short of the mark.
-Each time a particular religion or, increasingly, a single charismatic leader proclaims prescience, the ability to provide salvation, or a shield from death, Dry Dry asserts its mathematical certainty.
+Each time a particular religion or charismatic leader proclaims prescience, the ability to provide salvation, or a shield from death, Dry Dry asserts its mathematical certainty.
 “Follow us and you will be saved!”
 Then, inevitably, irrevocably, that group of believers is reduced by a third while another third is sickened, and the survivors heave a collective sigh that says, “Next!”
 People lurch from religion to religion like drunk men cruising women at last call.

-Someone had the idea to write a message on the windows, one big letter on each pane repeated on both sides of the aircraft: NEED FOOD WATER.
+Someone had the idea to write a message, one big letter on each window repeated on both sides of the aircraft: NEED FOOD WATER.
 And off we went on our low-speed cruise of the world’s most secret military site.
 We rumbled past identical stark, low, white buildings with no windows, larger buildings that were obviously hangars, and older steel-sided monstrosities with curved roofs and large sliding doors.
 Everything was shut tight.
 Silos and bulbous tanks loomed on the low hills at the back of the base beyond the reach of our plane.
 We cruised past the control tower but could see no signs of life, although with the tinted glass, there could have been 50 people up there.
 Still, after 30 minutes of rolling about, we hadn’t seen a soul.

 Then we spotted a vehicle driving away from us between the hangars.
 A chorus of voices called out: “Fitzwallace, stop the plane!
 Back up!” but the captain barked over the intercom: “Whoa, whoa, whoa.
 This thing doesn’t stop on a dime, and there ain’t no reverse!”
 Instead he turned the next corner, sped up slightly, and the world’s most boring car chase began.
 It was more Keystone Kops than Bullitt.
 We’d cruise down a row of buildings and someone would see the vehicle (a tractor pulling a baggage trailer).
-The captain would slowly ease the plane around corners until we were in the right row and there’d be no sign of the tractor – until we’d spot it now moving the opposite way in a different lane.
+The captain would slowly ease the plane around corners until we were in the right row and there’d be no sign of the tractor—until we’d spot it now moving the opposite way in a different lane.
 We felt like Wile E. Coyote chasing the Roadrunner.

 Finally we turned a corner, now completely confused as to where we were in the complex, and found the tractor driving right toward us.
 The driver was leaning over the steering wheel not looking up and, for a few seconds, it looked like he’d plow right into us.
 Then he looked up, hit the brakes and halted 50 feet away from the jet with a “I just saw a UFO” gawp slapped across his face.
 He slowly dismounted, slipping his earbuds out as we crowded to the left side of the plane.
 “What’s that on the trailer?” someone asked.
 “Body bags,” someone else responded.
-“And they look full.”
+“And they’re not empty.”

 Fitzwallace, Jonesy (our co-pilot) and the few passengers who’d jammed themselves into the cockpit suddenly realized the flaw in our plan: we didn’t have a good way to communicate without opening the cockpit window, and since we’d come to believe the aircraft provided a magical ring of protection, we weren’t willing to open it in the presence of a stranger.